vikasscorpion09/selgrid_kube_aws_oct/README.md

 ## Introduction
-This project is used for Test Infrastructure Workshop
+This project is used for QA Infrastructure Workshop : https://www.thetesttribe.com/live-trainings/qa-infra/

 ## New to Git ?